 - “Snowbell” in Stuart Little

 - “Mrs. Norris” and “Crookshanks” in Harry Potter movies

 These are just a few of the fun and fascinating ways we cats have infiltrated, entertained, and become iconic in the culture of humans.
 Check below for more fun.
-I’m still hot on the trail of some categories so you’ll have to stay tuned…
+I’m still hot on the trail of some categories so stay tuned…